zain-95/CSPRBG/README.md

     * Two functions suggested by the standard - field_vector() and flatten()

-    * Works for all field sizes
+    * Works for all field sizes - and there is an error in field size 6 from the specification and the test vectors

     * Initialize state by hashing seed to get input vector of integers
       - Apply equations from parameter file to random state